Challenge level: 5 out of 5

 You can, however, take out your own insurance, providing it covers you for a trekking, snowshoeing and skiing challenge in Finland.

 Please ask the insurer about the nature of the cover.
 It is your responsibility to ensure you have adequate cover for your challenge.

 Currently, UK nationals don't need a visa to visit Scandinavia.
 We'll let you know if this changes.

-When the Ruka Adventure is open for bookings, we'll put a link to the booking page here.
+When the Ruka Adventure is open for bookings, we'll send you all the details.